-Supportive services include transportation, childcare, dependent care, assistance with educational training and testing, payments and fees for employment and training related applications, test, and certifications, reasonable accommodations for individuals with disabilities and housing.
+Supportive services include transportation, childcare, dependent care, assistance with educational training and testing and technology broadband internet services, payments, and fees for employment and training related applications, test, and certifications, reasonable accommodations for individuals with disabilities and housing.

 IV.
 Policy